Covid: 1,072 new cases, 117 more deaths in Delhi; positivity rate 1.53 pc | Health

 On May 2, the city had registered a record 407 deaths, according to the official data.

-A total of 70.068 tests were conducted a day ago, according to the health bulletin on Thursday.
+A total of 70,068 tests, including 49,348 RTPCR/CBNAAT/TRUNAT and 20,720 rapid antigen tests, were conducted a day ago, according to the health bulletin on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)